Funmi Falana

 Funmi Falana SAN is a Nigerian legal practitioner and women's rights activist.

 Personal life and education

-Funmi Falana is the wife of Femi Falana, a Nigerian activist and lawyer; and mother to Falz, a Nigerian recording artist and actor.
-She attended St. Louis Girls’ Grammar School, Akure, Ondo State.
+Falana was born into the Nigerian chieftaincy system, being a member of the ruling dynasty of the Iralepo of Isinkan, and she attended St. Louis Girls’ Grammar School, Akure, Ondo State.
 She obtained her bachelor's degree in physics from the University of Benin, and later her law degree (LL.B) at the University of Lagos.
-Fummi later obtained her master's degree (LL.M) from the University of Lagos as well.
+Falana later obtained her master's degree (LL.M) from the University of Lagos as well.

+In 2024, she received a chieftaincy title from the Isinkan community.

+Falana is married to Femi Falana, a Nigerian activist and lawyer; and mother to Falz, a Nigerian recording artist and actor.

 Career

-Funmi Falana currently serves as the National Director of Women Empowerment and Legal Aid (WELA), a non-governmental organization that defends the rights of women and children.
-She belongs to some professional and leadership associations within and outside Nigeria.
-She is a member of the Nigerian Bar Association, West African Bar Association and International Bar Association Member, The Chartered Institute of Arbitrators.
+Falana currently serves as the National Director of Women Empowerment and Legal Aid (WELA), a non-governmental organization that defends the rights of women and children.
+She belongs to some professional and leadership associations within and outside Nigeria and is a member of the Nigerian Bar Association, the West African Bar Association, the International Bar Association, and the Chartered Institute of Arbitrators.